emanguy/Curse-of-Strahd/Locations/Barovia/Barovia (Country).md

 **It should be noted that due to [[Strahd]]'s curse it's always cloudy so he can walk about without being affected by sunlight.**

-Random encounter tables for the overworld can be found on **page 28**
+Details for the random encounter tables for the overworld can be found on **page 28**

 ## Locations
 * **A** - [[Old Svalich Road]]